-- 3. Does sexual or non-sexual harassment have to involve a supervisor or boss?
+- 3. What if the harassment is not by a supervisor or boss?

-- 4. What should an employee do if s/he is a victim of harassment?
+- 4. What should the victim of harassment do?

-- 5. What can California employers do to prevent sexual and other forms of harassment?
+- 5. What can employers do to prevent workplace harassment?

-- 7. What is the difference between employment discrimination and workplace harassment in California?
+- 7. What is the difference between discrimination and harassment?